Decemberus/PythonLearn/README.md

-I want to change it
+I want to change it second and change the repo